Cultivating A Healthy Family Culture

 Before Forbes Legacy Advisors, Jamie founded a management consulting group with several partners.
 Opus Advisors focuses on expanding the capacity of nonprofit organizations.
 During his tenure at Opus Advisors, Jamie launched their philanthropy advising division, serving both families and businesses to get the greatest impact from their giving.
 He has also coached and mentored his own children in their giving, including helping them raise funds and donate books to establish a library for an elementary school on the Caribbean Island of Dominica.
 Jamie is particularly passionate about helping people discover how to combine what they love and how to give.

-Gilbert Miller has been involved with the work of the Beloco Foundation for over a decade and a half, formally joining as a trustee in 2000.
-The grandson of its founder, Gilbert has prioritized defining the foundation’s mission and strengthening governance.
+Gilbert Miller serves as the Board Chair of the Bradley-Turner Foundation, a 5th generation foundation.
+He has been involved with the work of the Beloco Foundation for over a decade and a half, formally joining as a trustee in 2000.
+The grandson of its founder of Beloco, Gilbert has prioritized defining the foundation’s mission and strengthening governance.
 He is also a trustee of W.C.
-Bradley Company, Epworth-by-the-Sea, Andrew College, and the 5th Generation Foundation, where he serves as chairman.
+Bradley Company, Epworth-by-the-Sea, and Andrew College.
+Gilbert is also the board chair of the Southeastern Council of Foundations.
 While not in the boardroom, Gilbert manages Kimi Farms Christmas Trees and is working on a series of children's books based on his life in the South.
 A graduate of the University of Georgia, Gilbert continues to be involved at his alma mater, serving on the Dean’s Council of the Franklin College of Arts and Sciences.
 He and his wife, Jamee, have two sons, William (5) and Benjamin (2).

 NCFP consistently and brilliantly presents the very best education to family foundations and donor advisor funders.
 Though I actively participate in educational opportunities with many organizations in the philanthropic center it is those offered by NCFP that drill deeper into issues, savor the nuances of family grantmaking and produce products that motivate and inspire in an all embracing understanding of families and the dynamics that challenge them.